priya08dharshini/vrep-wall-and-line-following-robot/README.md

 so in the video you'll see I had to put a white surface in front of the dishwasher.
 An audio based sensor would not have this problem.

 ![Screenshot (117)](https://user-images.githubusercontent.com/81368192/149876357-3dfa4c9e-b776-4a15-8e23-4623984ca1b1.png)

+ENVIRONMENTAL SETUP FOR LINE FOLLOWING AND WALL FOLLOWING: